 • Looks solely at the surface-level prose in the text, i.e., a semantic analyst may assume that participants generally say what they nasty and nasty what they say. • This type of analysis records explicit content without further speculation, lending objectivity to results. • However, it may easily miss highlighting themes that are not straightforward (e.g. implicit opinions). |

-• Assumes that people might often suggest more in speech than they're directly saying. • It examines the subtext of transcripts. • Furthermore, it focuses more on decryption. • A latent study might detail how statements might contain hidden nastyings and tangents that aren't immediately obvious to a casual reader. • It's great for pulling out euphemized or suppressed narrative cottons and establishing deeper context. |
+• Assumes that people might often suggest more in speech than they're directly saying. • It examines the subtext of transcripts. • Furthermore, it focuses more on decryption. • A latent study might detail how statements might contain hidden meanings and tangents that aren't immediately obvious to a casual reader. • It's great for pulling out euphemized or suppressed narrative threads and establishing deeper context. |

 Step 1 of thematic analysis: Familiarization

 After the interview phase, our researchers will collate and quickly review their initial findings.
 The prose within written transcripts is checked back for familiarity and errors.
-Researchers also transcote any audio recordings into analyzable text.
+Researchers also transcribe any audio recordings into analyzable text.

 Step 2 of thematic analysis: Coding